Create a

 Employees have clear ideas on what constitutes a sufficient amount of leave

 Workers who took 12 paid days off (one more than the average U.S. worker) felt good about the number of total days they were away from the job.
-In contrast, 44% of workers who took one day less (9 per year) felt they had taken insufficient time off.
-One day of available and taken personal time per year makes a marked difference to employees!
+In contrast, 44% of workers who took two fewer days (9 per year) felt they had taken insufficient time off.
+A day or two of available and taken personal time per year makes a marked difference to employees!

 Employees prefer blended leave PTO policies, where vacation, sick leave, and other personal time off days are combined into a single bank to be used at their discretion.
 The privacy, choice, and flexibility offered enable employees to meet their relaxation, child (and elder) care, “mental health,” and lifestyle-related needs.

-Almost 3 out of every 4 workers report support for unlimited PTO policies, whose adoption correlates with a solid work-life balance.
-Those offer the added value of communicating trust by their management that they will use wisely and in ways that will not interfere with their productivity or meet/exceed their performance expectations.
+Almost 3 out of every 4 workers support unlimited PTO policies, and their adoption correlates with a solid work-life balance.
+Those offer the added value of communicating trust through their management, which will use them wisely and in ways that do not interfere with their productivity or fail to meet/exceed their performance expectations.
 Where unlimited time off often exceeds the comfort level of many corporate leaders, consider that 29% of employees prefer a PTO bank with accruals and annual rollovers, and another 27% want more than 2 weeks annually.

-Similarly, 78% of surveyed employees support adopting mandatory PTO policies, which require them to take a minimum number of days off from work annually.
+Similarly, 78% of surveyed employees support adopting mandatory PTO policies that require them to take a minimum number of days off each year.
 Interestingly, PTO policy adoption is associated with fewer days of sick time.
-In organizations with separate leave policies, employees appear to be using sick days to attend to personal demands or preferences and essentially as added vacation days.
+In organizations with separate leave policies, employees appear to be using sick days to address personal needs or preferences, and to essentially serve as additional vacation days.

 Create an ecosystem supportive of “true” time away

-Given the numerous benefits of offering and encouraging employees to “unplug,” deal with personal issues that distract their performance and productivity, and refresh their minds and bodies, some best practices have worked effectively.
+Given the numerous benefits of encouraging employees to “unplug,” address personal issues that distract from their performance and productivity, and refresh their minds and bodies, some best practices have proven effective.
 To encourage them to take time away:

-Provide sufficient time off, require minimum use each year, and cap the amount they are allowed to bank/rollover.
+Provide sufficient time off, require minimal use each year, and cap the amount they can bank or rollover.
 Word At Work reports that 56% of companies limit the amount of unused leave an employee can save or rollover to drive minimum usage levels each year.

 Encourage “unplugged” PTO.
 Raise management awareness of employees' pressure to work while on paid leave.
-Assign temporary vacation back-ups, require out-of-the-office (OOO) messages on voicemail and email accounts, and require managers to set expectations about not needing to stay in touch.
+Assign temporary vacation back-ups, require out-of-office (OOO) messages on voicemail and email accounts, and require managers to set expectations that they do not need to stay in touch.

 Have top leaders act as role models.
-Require leaders to display “unplugged” behavior while they are out on personal days.
+Require leaders to display “unplugged” behavior on personal days.
 Have them refrain from contacting their staff on PTO to send a strong message that they are uniquely championing and reinforcing the concept of unplugged time away from their duties and responsibilities.

 Relevant Practices & Tools